bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module3-containers-and-reproducible-builds/README.md

 ## Resources and Stretch Goals

-### Stretch:
+#### Stretch:
-> If you pushed your package to PyPi try to install and run the code from your `lambdata` package inside a Docker container.
+If you pushed your package to PyPi try to install and run the code from your `lambdata` package inside a Docker container.

->
-> This is a relatively simple baseline to support the variety of local workflows
-> students will have.
+This is a relatively simple baseline to support the variety of local workflows students will have.

->
-> On Canvas please turn in your `Dockerfile`.
+On Canvas please turn in your `Dockerfile`.

+#### Resources:
 If your local installation isn't working, you can use the [Play with Docker Classroom](https://training.play-with-docker.com/) - a Docker Hub account will let you try Docker and spin up containers from your browser.
 They are